Frank Tieri (writer)

 Frank Tieri is an American comic book writer.

 Career

-At Marvel Tieri has written New Excalibur, Iron Man, Wolverine, Weapon X, Underworld, a post-"Avengers Disassembled" Hercules mini-series, Wolverine/Darkness, X-Men: Dracula vs. Apocalypse, Civil War: War Crimes, and World War Hulk: Gamma Corps for Marvel Comics.
+Frank Tieri has written a number of books for Marvel Comics, including New Excalibur, Iron Man, Wolverine, Weapon X, Underworld, a post-"Avengers Disassembled" Hercules mini-series, Wolverine/Darkness, X-Men: Dracula vs. Apocalypse, Civil War: War Crimes, and World War Hulk: Gamma Corps..

 For DC, he has written a JSA Classified story, as well as Countdown tie-ins Lord Havok and the Extremists, Gotham Underground, and two issues of Batman and the Outsiders.

-Tieri is the writer of the basic storyline the 2011 video game Marvel vs. Capcom 3: Fate of Two Worlds, and has confirmed his involvement with the overall story for Marvel vs. Capcom: Infinite.
-He has also written a 2012 episode of the Ultimate Spider-Man animated series.
+Tieri was one of the story writers for Marvel vs. Capcom 3: Fate of Two Worlds and confirmed his involvement in the story development of Marvel vs. Capcom: Infinite.

-He appeared at the MarvelFest NYC 2009 event along with other writers Dan Slott and Chris Claremont and comedic writer Scott Adsit.
+In 2012 he wrote the Ultimate Spider-Man episode "The Iron Octopus".